16 Types of Crassula Varieties with Names and Pictures

 One disadvantage of Crassula plants is that they are toxic to human and pets.
 If ingested they can cause nausea, vomiting and diarrhea.
 Therefore, keep these plants away from the reach of children and pets to avoid any mishaps.

-Crassula belong to the family, Crassulaceae.
-There are about 200 Crassula species which are mainly native to Southern Africa.
-These plants are a spectacular addition to any plant collection.
-We have below outlined for you 16 popular Crassula varieties to make it easier for you to choose your favorite.
+Crassula plants are a spectacular addition to any plant collection.
+We have below outlined for you 16 popular Crassula varieties to make it easier for you to choose your favorite one.

-The best Crassula varieties include Crassula ovata, Crassula perforata, Crassula cotyledonis, Crassula tomentosa, Crassula picturata, Crassula arborescens, Crassula brevifolia among others.
+Best Crassula varieties are Crassula ovata, Crassula perforata, Crassula cotyledonis, Crassula tomentosa, Crassula picturata, Crassula arborescens, Crassula brevifolia among others.
 Keep reading to get the complete list

 1. Jade Plant (Crassula ovata)